 The Devil Wears Prada turns 10 on June 30 and whilst we’re still reeling over how old we actually feel, we’ve rounded up the best facts you probably don’t know about the movie.

-If you’ve somehow managed to elude the fashion-heavy film all these years, it stars Anne Hathaway as a naive journalism school graduate Andy Sachs, who takes a job as an assistant to Meryl Streep’s character, Miranda Priestly, in the hopes to kick-start her career.
-Priestly however is the powerful, ruthless and downright rude editor of the fictional fashion magazine Runway.
-Alongside Hathaway and Streep is a brilliant supporting cast which includes Emily Blunt, Stanley Tucci, Simon Baker and Adrian Grenier.
+If you’ve somehow managed to elude the fashion-heavy film all these years, it stars Anne Hathaway as journalism graduate Andy Sachs, who takes a job as an assistant to Meryl Streep’s character, Miranda Priestly, in the hopes to kick-start her career.
+Priestly, however, is the powerful, ruthless and downright rude editor of the fictional fashion magazine Runway.
+Alongside Hathaway and Streep is a brilliant supporting cast which includes Emily Blunt, Stanley Tucci, and Adrian Grenier.

 Anne Hathaway made an effort to stand out to be cast as Andy